 Play 'n Sing is aimed at children aged 3-5 years and their caregivers.
-In this session, you and your child will have the opportunity to engage in a range of guided activities to help development early literacy skills and a love of books.
+In this session, you and your child will have the opportunity to engage in a range of guided activities to help the development of communication and early literacy skills, and to foster a love of books.

 Talking, singing and reading can be used as a way to explain new concepts to children, teach them about the world around them and develop imagination and creativity.
 We highly recommend that families visit Better Beginnings a State Library of Western Australia literacy programme.
-The program supports parents as their child’s first teacher as well as provides a valuable resource for families.
+The program supports parents as their child’s first teacher and provides a valuable resource for families.

 Let’s start with board books!
 Board books are hard wearing with chunky pages making it easy to babies to handle.
 They incorporate simple concepts, have little or no text and are generally colourful and engaging for little ones.
 When books are first introduced babies you can expect them to chew it, throw it, bang it, tear it and shake it.
 This is why board books are a great place to start.

 With your help, over time children start to engage, learn to turn the pages, stop chewing, throwing, banging, tearing and shaking.
 From about 14 -24 months you can start selecting board or picture books with a sentence or two per page.
 Books that you can act out noises or ask your child questions are ideal, “can you see the dog?
 What noise does he make?
 Woof Woof”.
 Kids love repetition, you will notice that your child will return to favourite books and expect the same noises and questions during the story.

 As your children grow, so will their confidence in reading.
 Take hints from your child as to when it may be time to level up to new books with more complex stories.